GoBoundless/spar/README.md

 spar deploy poduction
 ```

-You can pass any environment name to the deploy command, but usually you'll either pass staging or production.
+You can pass any environment name to the deploy command, typically `staging` or `production`.

 ## Local Deployment